 Assignments should be completed by the due date and time listed with the assignment, on the syllabus, and/or in the course calendar.
-If you are unable to complete an assignment by the stated due date, it is your responsibility to contact your instructor to discuss an extension, at least 24 hours BEFORE the assignment is due.
-Extensions are not guaranteed, but may be granted at the instructor's discretion.
+If you are unable to complete an assignment by the stated due date, it is your responsibility to contact your instructor to discuss an extension, at least 48 hours BEFORE the assignment is due.
+Extensions are not guaranteed, but may be granted at the instructor's discretion for legitimate reasons (e.g., medical emergency, family emergency, university sponsored activity).